arrigonialberto86/funtime/var_inference.md

 calculated w.r.t q(z).

 We just need to maximize this expression to find the parameters λ that make the KL divergence small and our q(z/λ) very similar to p(z/x).
 So where is the catch?
-Deriving gradients for complex functions is a tedious process, and for sure it is one that **cannot easily be automated**.
+Deriving gradients for complex functions is a tedious process, and for sure it is one that **cannot be easily automated**.

-We can solve this problem by using a **"black box"** variational model?
-Citing from the publication:
+We can solve this problem by using the **"black box"** variational model reported in the publication cited above:
 "From the practitioner’s perspective, this method requires only that he or she write functions to evaluate the model log-likelihood.
 The remaining calculations (properties of the variational distribution and evaluating the Monte Carlo estimate) are easily put into a library to share across models, which means our method can be quickly applied to new modeling settings."